 He currently serves as Chair of the Land Use and Transportation Committee and member of the Government Audit & Oversight Committee for the Board of Supervisors.
 In his capacity as a County Transportation Authority Commissioner, Aaron Peskin serves as the Chair of the San Francisco County Transportation Authority (SFCTA) Board.
 He also serves on the SFCTA’s Vision Zero and Treasure Island Mobility Management Agency (TIMMA) Committees.

 He also serves as a Commissioner on both the Bay Conservation & Development Commission and the San Francisco Bay Restoration Authority.
 He also serves as a Co-Chair of the SF Transportation Task Force 2045 and a member of the Executive Steering Committee for the Seawall Resiliency Project.
+He served on the California Coastal Commission from 2017 to 2019.

 He is a lifelong environmentalist who lives in Telegraph Hill with his wife, Nancy, and their two cats.